huggingface/diffusers/examples/community/README.md

 controlnet = ControlNetModel.from_pretrained(
     "lllyasviel/sd-controlnet-canny").to('cuda')

-# You can use any fintuned SD here
+# You can use any finetuned SD here
 pipe = DiffusionPipeline.from_pretrained(
     "runwayml/stable-diffusion-v1-5", controlnet=controlnet, custom_pipeline='rerender_a_video').to('cuda')